Flight-Free-UK/flight_free_uk_website/source/posts_travel/nc500-by-public-transport.html.markdown

 Be careful as the road is narrow in sections, with occasional traffic.
 It is also hilly, so requires a good level of fitness, especially if you are carrying bags.

-I﻿f you choose to hitchhike,
+I﻿f you choose to hitchhike, there's some [advice here](https://www.undiscoveredscotland.co.uk/usfeatures/hitching/index.html).
+It can be a fantastic option, but do be aware of the risks.

 Options: hitch a ride.
 Walk!
 (Two or three day walk).
 Taxi: <https://sutherland-business.co.uk/category.php?cat=150>